nyxb/parse-german/readme.md

 ## Algorithm

-Incorporates all features of `parse-latin`, with additional support for German language-specific elements.
+Incorporates all features of `parse-latin`, with additional support for German language-specific elements like compound nouns, umlauts, and special characters, ensuring a more accurate parsing of the German language.

 ## Types